pratikmshah/phase-0/week-1/reflections.md

 rm - remove - this is used to remove files

 help - help - I think this one will pull up help manual - just tested this and wow its a built in cheat-sheet!

+# 1.4 Create, Fork, and Cloning

+Ok so to create a new repo, fork it and clone a repo on GitHub you would first sign in.
+On the top right hand part of the toolbar there is a "+" sign click on that and click "New Repository".
+Next, give your repository a name, set it to public, give it a license(MIT will do) and hit create repository.

+To fork or copy a repository we would find the repository that we want to copy into our own personal GitHub and find the little icon shaped like "Y Fork" and click on that.
+Then select your profile and it will automatically take you back to your new copied repository.

+Last, to clone a repo from your own GitHub navigate into the repo you would like to clone and copy the URL in the bottom right under "HTTPS clone URL".
+Go into your terminal and using pwd/cd navigate to a folder you would like to clone the repository into.
+Once there type in "git clone URL" where URL is the HTTPS address you copied and hit enter.
+One finished you can hit "ls" to see if the files indeed transfer.

+You would fork a repository vs creating a new one for several reasons but a main one is that you would be copying the latest version of the project to work off of.
+Plus you would be able to work without affecting the original project.
+It also allows for code review (pull request) where the original author could review and add in your code to the original project if he/she likes it.

+I wouldn't say I had any struggles technically when setting up git or GitHub but I did feel nervous and took things slowly as this is a new environment I have never used before.
+Overall during the whole process I finally had a better understanding on what GitHub was for and learned about repositories and how to copy them and work with them locally on your computer/personal GitHub.
+As for Git I understand that using this program will be an essential part in managing code and using it for the first time to clone a repository gave me some confidence against my fears on learning Git & GitHub.